Programs

 Portrayed by Tony Steer

-Glenna Baumbaugh 0 8717 Article rating: No rating
+Glenna Wardlow Baumbaugh 0 9380 Article rating: No rating

 Tony Steer has been an American History enthusiast for many years, having been a teacher of history and a traveler in history.
 After visiting Colonial Williamsburg, he became especially interested in Patrick Henry and focused his study on him.
 Through extensive study and subsequent trips to Williamsburg, Yorktown, Scotchtown and Red Hill where Henry lived, Tony Steer began his adventure into the world of Patrick Henry.
 Please join us for lunch and a visit with Patrick Henry.